WajiHaiderAkhtar/HackIndia-Spark8-2025-Team-Akatsuki/README.md

 - **Volume Analysis**: Daily volume changes
 - **Trend Analysis**: Current market trend based on price and moving averages
 - **Support/Resistance**: Key price levels based on recent price action

-## Note

-The free tier of Alpha Vantage API has rate limits (5 API calls per minute and 500 calls per day).
-For production use, consider upgrading to a paid plan.